jameshanlon/cheese/README.md

 Or use the `website.py populate_db` command.

 ### Perform a database migration

+Create the migration and run the upgrade from in the container.
 ```
+$ docker exec -it <continer-name> bash
+$ cd /opt/www
 $ flask db migrate
+...
 $ flask db upgrade
+...
+$ exit
 ```
+Then commit the new migration Python script.

 ### Setup SSL